mattermost/docs/source/messaging/sending-receiving-messages.rst

 Sending and Receiving Messages
 ==============================

 Sending messages and replying to messages are important ways to keep conversations active with your team.
 You can edit and delete messages after you have sent them.
-You can also share links to any message in Mattermost.
+You can also share links to any message with other Mattermost users.

 .. note::

-  Your System Admin may restrict Messaging actions, such as editing or deleting messages, by configuring `Advanced Permissions <https://docs.mattermost.com/deployment/advanced-permissions.html>`__, available in `Mattermost Enterprise Edition E10 or later <https://docs.mattermost.com/overview/product.html#mattermost-enterprise-edition-e10>`__.
+  Your System Admin may restrict Messaging actions, such as editing or deleting messages, by configuring `Advanced Permissions <https://docs.mattermost.com/onboard/advanced-permissions.html>`__, available in `Mattermost Enterprise Edition E10 or later <https://docs.mattermost.com/about/product.html#mattermost-enterprise-edition-e10>`__.

 Send a Message
 ---------------